KeremTurgutlu/self_supervised/README.md

 - [BYOL](https://arxiv.org/pdf/2006.07733.pdf)
 - [SwAV](https://arxiv.org/pdf/2006.09882.pdf)

-### ImageWang Benchmarks
+## ImageWang Benchmarks

 All of the algorithms implemented in this library have been evaluated in [ImageWang Leaderboard](https://github.com/fastai/imagenette#image%E7%BD%91-leaderboard).

 In overall superiority of the algorithms are as follows `SwAV > BYOL > SimCLR` in most of the benchmarks.
 For details you may inspect the history of [ImageWang Leaderboard](https://github.com/fastai/imagenette#image%E7%BD%91-leaderboard) through github.

-It should be noted that during none of the experiments no hyperparameter selection/tuning was made beyond using `learn.lr_find()` or manually visualizing batches for checking augmentations.
+It should be noted that during these experiments no hyperparameter selection/tuning was made beyond using `learn.lr_find()` or making sanity checks over data augmentations by visualizing batches.
 So, there is still space for improvement and overall rankings of the alogrithms may change based on your setup.
+Yet, the overall rankings are on par with the papers.

-## Contributions
+## Contributing

 Contributions and or requests for new self-supervised algorithms are welcome.
 This repo will try to keep itself up-to-date with recent SOTA self-supervised algorithms.